BetonQuest/BetonQuest/docs/Documentation/Objectives-List.md

 This objective has three properties: `amount`, `left` and `total`. `amount` is the amount of jumps already done, `left` is the amount of jumps still needed and `total` is the amount of jumps initially required.

+NOTE: THIS OBJECTIVE CAN ONLY BE USED WITH SERVER THAT USE PAPER

 !!! example
     ```YAML
     jump 15 events:legExerciseDone